usatiuk/y/README.md

 It should be enough to just run `docker compose -f docker-compose.example.yml up` in the root, and the app should be soon available at [http://localhost:8080](http://localhost:8080)

+Also, the api documentation is available at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

 Also, here's the entity relationship diagram:
 ![DB](db.png)